Roscoe O. Brady

-For clarifying the molecular basis and diagnosis of certain hereditary lysosomal storage disorders that may cause growth abnormalities, mental retardation, blindness, deafness and death.
+For clarifying the molecular basis and diagnosis of certain hereditary lysosomal storage disorders that may cause growth abnormalities, blindness, deafness and death.

-In these genetic diseases, the best known of which are Hunter and Hurler syndromes, excessively high quantities of mucopolysaccharides—cell products composed of complex sugars—accumulate in the body tissues, leading to skeletal abnormalities, mental retardation, blindness and deafness.
+In these genetic diseases, the best known of which are Hunter and Hurler syndromes, excessively high quantities of mucopolysaccharides—cell products composed of complex sugars—accumulate in the body tissues, leading to skeletal abnormalities, intellectual disabilities, blindness and deafness.
 The diseases are often fatal.

 Using creative and intricate research methods over the past 15 years, Dr. Neufeld demonstrated that these disorders stem from defects in degradative enzymes.
 She also demonstrated that the excess mucopolysaccharides accumulated within lysosomes—the minute cellular organs in which large molecules are broken down—thus also defining these conditions as lysosomal storage disorders.
 Additionally she discovered the specific enzyme deficiencies involved in several diseases of this group.